klausbreyer/v01.io/content/posts/shape-up-track-for-scrum-how-to-hack-a-process/index.md

 ---
-title: 'Shape Up Track for Scrum - how to hack a process'
+title: 'Shape Up Track for Scrum - how to hack a process v2'
 author: Klaus Breyer
 date: 2022-09-23T14:02:47+02:00
 publishdate: 2022-09-23T14:02:47+02:00